Models of Opinion Dynamics with Random Parametrisation: Proof of Theorem

 We prove the results presented in Theorems \ref{thm:iid_neq_1/2}, \ref{thm:iid_eq_1/2}, \ref{thm:CWM}, and \ref{thm:CWM_ext}.
 We will use the notation $a\wedge b=\min\{a,b\}$ and $a\vee b=\max\{a,b\}$ for all real numbers $a,b$ throughout the rest of this article.

-\subsection{Proof of Theorem \ref{thm:iid_neq_1/2}}
+\section{Proof of Theorem \ref{thm:iid_neq_1/2}}

-The first two of these theorems pertain to sums of independent random variables, and therefore we can apply the central limit theorem by Feller-Lévy (see e.g.\!
+The first two of these theorems pertain to sums of independent random variables, and therefore we can apply the central limit theorem by Feller-L�vy (see e.g.\!
 Theorem 6.16 in \cite{Kal2021}).
 The sequence of random variables for which we want to determine a limiting distribution is

 where the coefficients $b_{ri}$ equal $\left( \right)\frac{2i-r}{2^{r-1}}$ as defined in the statement of Theorem \ref{thm:iid_eq_1/2}.
 We define for each $r$ and each $i\in\left\{ \frac{r+1}{2},\ldots,r\right\} $ the random variable $Y_{ri}:=\frac{b_{ri}\left(1-2a_{i}\right)}{\sqrt{r}}$.
 In order to show Theorem \ref{thm:iid_neq_1/2} for this triangular array of random variables $\left(Y_{ri}\right)_{r\in\IN,i\in\left\{ \frac{r+1}{2},\ldots,r\right\} }$, we need to verify four statements: